Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 [comment]: # "2.
 Solder a 4-pin on H2 (if not already done);"
 1. Drill the case for the cable gland, the switch, the antenna, (the solar panel);
 2. Install the case waterproof joint;
-3. Install the cable gland;
+3. Install the switch and cable gland;
-4. Install the switch;
-5. connect the switch and the battery holder to the PCB;
+4. Connect the switch and the battery holder to the PCB;
-6. connect the sensors' wires to the PCB;
+5. Connect the sensors' wires to the PCB;
-7. (Solder 2 MM wires to the solar panel and connect them to the PCB);
+6. (Solder 2 MM wires to the solar panel and connect them to the PCB);
-8. Connect H2 pins according to battery type;
+7. Connect H2 pins according to battery type;
-9. Connect the antenna.
+8. Connect the antenna.

 The following and last three steps should be done after next section (programming the Arduino):

-10. Place the Arduino and test a transmission using a serial connection;
+9. Place the Arduino and test a transmission using a serial connection;
-11. Place the batteries in the holder and test;
+10. Place the batteries in the holder and test;
-12. Close the case.
+11. Close the case.

 [comment]: # "stick an Intel-IrriS tag on the case "

 A complete bunch of detailed material has been made available all along the project, for this section two items are very important: